Date Ideas

 - JaBistro, University Ave & Richmond St W – A refined yet unpretentious sushi and sashimi spot offering a casual take on Omakase

-- Alo, Spadina Ave & Queen St W – Upscale, contemporary French which I’m dying to try (typically requires reservations at least a month in advance)
+- Alo, Spadina Ave & Queen St W – Upscale, contemporary French (typically requires advance reservations)

 - Byblos Downtown, King & John St – Delicious Eastern Mediterranean cuisine